 - Build their organizational competence and capacity to handle capital and megaprojects.

-- They need to ensure that the front end work is done with great due diligence to ensure proper scope definition clarity of objectives.
+- They need to ensure that the front end work is done with great due diligence.
+This is necessary to ensure proper scope definition clarity of objectives.